 If you’re looking for a lighter (or faster) breakfast at Fort Wilderness, try this quick-service takeout option located in the same Settlement building as Trail’s End.
 You can get quick breakfasts, lunches, and dinners for those days when you’re on the go.
 Hours and menus can be found here.

 Crockett’s Tavern shares the same building as Trail’s End, but it has a much smaller menu (think appetizers) and offers a full bar.
-They used to serve up some amazing pizza, but that’s in the past.
+They used to serve up some amazing pizza, but something changed and I’d no longer recommend it.
 Hours and menu can be found here.

 Meadow Snack Bar